microsoft/WhatTheHack/015-Serverless/Student/08-Workflow.md

     await blob.UploadFromStreamAsync(stream);
  ```
  8. Publish to Azure
+ 9. In your App Azure Function, add `FUNCTIONS_V2_COMPATIBILITY_MODE` with a value of `true` in the application settings.
- 9. Run the Logic App.
+ 10. Run the Logic App.
 This time, the condition should be true.

 ## Success Criteria